-Wolfram Syndrome UK (WSUK) is the only national charity and support group to help fund research and provide support for those affected by the condition and their families in the UK.
+Wolfram Syndrome UK (WSUK) is the only national charity and support group to help fund research and provide support to those affected by the condition as well as their families in the UK.

 The support group and website were started in 2010 by Paul & Tracy Lynch from Worthing, West Sussex after their daughter, then aged eight, was diagnosed with WS.
-The only website associated with WS then was a world-wide site.
+The only website associated with WS then was a worldwide site.
 There was no easy to read information available and no real support, as many medical professionals had or still have never heard or come across the syndrome.

 WSUK became a registered charity in June 2013.
 Prior to that we had been raising funds for research via WellChild, the national charity for sick children, and our fundraising group 'The Charity Roadtrip'.
-WSUK and WellChild continue to work closely together.